UMAprotocol/UMIPs/UMIPs/umip-draft_OPEN_collateral_v2.md

 ## Security considerations

 In the current setting, there will need to be a significant event that erodes confidence in OpenDAO and the OPEN token for it to be a security or PR concern.
 Due to the nature of the intended product, we don’t expect low liquidity or volume to be a factor in the success of this endeavor and should not impact UMA negatively.

+It should be noted that, despite not needing liquidity bots running for our uses, in the event that a significantly large amount of value enters the protocol via the Open options, a 'proposer bot' might be considered to allow for proper liquidity.

 Issues regarding the number of unlocked tokens on the market have been addressed, as 67.7 million OPEN tokens (67.7% of total supply) have been locked with Team Finance for 1 year.
 Details can be found on Medium via this link: